Let’s face it, every relationship has it’s ups and downs.

 I know that when my husband was in medic school, and gone 6 days out of the week for most of the year and several months he only had two off days, about broke me.
 And if I was broken there would be no relationship.

 Even just a traditional relationship, where both partners work, doesn’t allow for lots of time together.
-I do have some helpful text suggestions to send your Firefighter while their on shift here!
+Though you can try to spice things up with some helpful text suggestions to send your Firefighter while they’re on shift.

 That’s simply not enough time to even invest in the relationship, and it is a pitfall you need to watch for so that you don’t grow apart.